 A simple funeral might be the right choice if:

-- The person who died wanted a simple send-off without a lot of fuss
+- The person who died wanted a simple no-frills funeral

 - There won’t be many people attending the funeral